The truth about 'French' fries: They're Belgian, you know

-Often mistaken as French in origin, the word “french” became synonymous with the product due to the fact that, in old English, to “french” was to “cut lengthwise”.
+Often mistaken as French in origin, the word 'french' became synonymous with frites due to the fact that, in old English, to 'french' was to 'cut lengthwise'.
 Hence, the French fry.

-There has been much disagreement over the fact as the region lies in the heart of French-speaking Wallonia, forcing Flanders to desperately seek a Flemish origin to the food.
+There has been much disagreement over the origin of frites as the region lies in the heart of French-speaking Wallonia, forcing Flanders to desperately seek a Flemish origin to the food.
 But, as in most countries, food can define culture and in frites are generally accepted as a unifying force and thoroughly 'Belgian' – francophone or not.

 In the UK, the first chip is believed to have materialised at Dundee Market in the 1870s, traded by a Belgian immigrant named Edward De Gernier.